Ziyadelbanna/Paint/README.md

 # le-Paint

->_le- Paint is a paint application which allows you to draw and color several geometrical shapes.
+>_Is a paint application which allows you to draw and color several geometrical shapes.
 With undo, redo, resize, delete and move shapes, paint is made easier._

 PlugIn is used to insert a new shape not included among the default shapes.